Understanding your symptoms and your treatment

 The organizations listed below may help you find insight, information, and support as you manage the symptoms of menopause.
-In this section you can also get your ANGELIQ savings card and download helpful information about ANGELIQ.
+In this section you can also get your ANGELIQ savings card

 - The North American Menopause Society (NAMS) is the leading scientific nonprofit organization devoted to promoting women's health during midlife and beyond through an understanding of menopause.
 This site contains information on menopausal symptoms and a wide variety of therapies.

 - National Institutes of Health provides up-to-date information on a wide variety of women’s health issues.

 - The American College of Obstetricians and Gynecologists (ACOG) is the nation's leading group of medical professionals providing healthcare for women.
 Based in Washington, DC, it is a private, volunteer, nonprofit membership organization.

 - The National Institute on Aging offers free information on menopause and osteoporosis.

 ANGELIQ (0.25 mg drsp/0.5 mg estradiol E2) tablets and ANGELIQ (0.5 mg drsp/1.0 mg E2) tablets are used after menopause in women who have a uterus to reduce moderate to severe hot flashes.